twiet/reddit-nlp/README.md

     - pros: easier to scale
     - cons: need to handle more cases including bad and/or missing data

+Cleaning
+  - some posts and comments just say [deleted] which means the original post was removed.
+We should not include those
+  - submissions with no comments or comments less than some threshold should also be removed
+  - for comments we can focus on the higher rated ones more

 Data source: https://files.pushshift.io/reddit/